-He remains forever absorbed in the rapture of that experience.
+He remains forever absorbed in that rapture.

-Having the Lord's Darshan, he transcends body consciousness,

-And remains oblivious to his home and the world around him.
+- Having the Lord's Darshan, he transcends body consciousness, - And remains oblivious to his home and the world around him.

 Such a soul is drenched in the color of Love.
 How can one properly depict his condition?